SarahJay55/management-api/README.md

 ## To run this:

-1. Clone the repo: `git@github.com:sevilayha/auth0-management-api-tool.git`
+1. Clone the repo: `git@github.com:sarahjay55/auth0-management-api.git`.
-2. Add credentials to a new `.env` file
+2. Add Auth0 credentials to a new `.env` file.
-3. Install nodemon: `npm i -g nodemon`
+3. Run `npm install` to install the dependencies.
-4. Run the server: `node server.js` or `nodemon server.js`
+3. Run files with the command `node get-client.js` and `node update-client.js`.
-5. Visit the app and see your client info: [http://localhost:8080](http://localhost:8080)
+4. See changes in newly created file, `update-client.js`.

 ## Requirements: